Christopher Curry (businessman): Science of Cambridge

 Shortly after the NEB took control Sinclair encouraged Curry to leave Sinclair Radionics to get Sinclair Instruments off the ground.
 Curry borrowed some money and rented offices at 6 King's Parade, Cambridge.
 To raise cash, Sinclair Instruments released the Wrist Calculator, designed by John Pemberton, in February 1977.
 The product was successful, selling 15,000 units.

 In July 1977, the company was renamed to Science of Cambridge Ltd. Around the same time Ian Williamson showed Curry a prototype computer based around a National Semiconductor SC/MP and some parts scavenged from a Sinclair Cambridge calculator.
 Curry was impressed and encouraged Sinclair to adopt this as a product; an agreement was reached with Williamson but no contract was ever signed: Nat Semi had offered to redesign the project so that it used only their components and they also offered to manufacture the boards.

 Curry took Nat Semi up on its offer and in June 1978 Science of Cambridge launched a microcomputer kit (marketed as the MK14) based around the National SC/MP chip.
 Curry wanted to further develop the MK14 but Sinclair was working on the NewBrain.
 Sinclair's reluctance to develop the MK14 led Curry to consider his options.
 Throughout the MK14 project he had been discussing it with his friend, physics researcher Hermann Hauser, who had also helped by seeking out advice from the many computer experts on hand in Cambridge University.

 Cambridge Processor Unit Ltd

 Curry and Hauser had become increasingly interested in the idea of selling their own computers and so, on 5 December 1978, they set up Cambridge Processor Unit Ltd (CPU).
 Their first customer was Ace Coin Equipment Ltd, who needed controllers for their fruit machines.
+Hauser and Curry recruited Steve Furber - at the time a Cambridge PhD student who was closely involved with local amateur computer groups - to design the device.
+Furber would go on to become a key figure at Acorn - leading the design of the BBC Micro (along with Sophie Wilson), and later on the ARM microprocessor.

 Acorn Computer

 The Acorn Microcomputer (later to be called the System 1) was launched as the first product of a new company, Acorn Computers Ltd, founded in March 1979.
-Curry said that they "chose the word Acorn because it was going to be an expanding and growth-oriented system".

-After becoming a millionaire as a result of Acorn's success with the BBC Micro project, in 1983 Curry co-founded Redwood Publishing with Michael Potter (former publisher of advertising trade weekly Campaign) and Christopher Ward (former editor of Daily Express newspaper).
+After becoming a millionaire as a result of Acorn's success with the BBC Micro project, in 1983 Curry co-founded Redwood Publishing with Michael Potter (former publisher of advertising trade weekly Campaign) and Christopher Ward (former editor of the Daily Express newspaper).
 The company bought the Acorn User title.